LeonDiao0427/SEAS/README.md

 # SEAS
-Our code will be released soon!
+Our code and data will be released soon!